 For picknickers and self caterers try 'Plat Preparat' and fresh bread ( bara = large baguette ) .
 Hot and cold dishes on offer.

-In recent years there has been a growth of little shops opening up specialising in pre-prepared meals 'Plats Preparat'.
-These can be great value to take back to your holiday home to enjoy there and in picknicks.
-These meals will be home made ( you'll probbaly see the kitchen from the counter ).
-With some places offering 2 or 3 courses as a until we run out (hasta la fin) special .
-The portion sizes means with bread you'll will have enough for two and a meal for less than 10€.
-The dishes will be visible so you can choose with your eyes too!
+Pre-prepared meals 'Plats Preparat'.
+These can be great value to take back to your holiday home to enjoy there and for picnics These meals will be home made ( you'll probbaly see the kitchen from the counter ).
+With some places offering 2 or 3 courses as a "until we run out" (hasta la fin) special .
+The portion sizes means with bread you'll have enough for two and a meal for less than 10€.
+The dishes will be on show so you can choose with your eyes too!

-Supermarkets are increasingly offering local dishes in chill cabinets.
-They won't be as good as the specialist shops,but still very tasty and good value.
+Supermarkets sell readmade local dishes in chill cabinets.
+They won't be as good as the specialist shops,but still tasty and good value base.